JJWallis/sunnyside-agency/README.md

 })
 ```

-In order to toggle the visibility and behaviour of the mobile navigation, I decided to create a JavaScript media query equivalent, by running a function that retrieved the viewports inner width whenever the desired event (on resize or click) was fired.
+In order to toggle the visibility and behaviour of the mobile navigation, I decided to create a JavaScript media query equivalent by running a function that retrieved the viewports inner width whenever the desired event was fired (on resize or click).

 ```css
 main {